Keijsers Koning

 Opening – Saturday August 23, 5-8pm

 Johnson has exhibited her work regularly throughout the US and internationally, including Nasher Sculpture Center, Dallas; Saint Louis Art Museum, MO; NYC Parks & Recreation Department, NY; The Second Act Gallery, UK; CUE Art Foundation, NY; Wave Hill Art Center, NY; Socrates Sculpture Park, NY; Plexus Projects, NY; International Objects, NY; Fort Worth Modern Museum, TX; the Blanton Museum of Art, TX; ; ; Lora Reynolds Gallery, TX; William Shearburn Gallery, MO; Jonathan Hopson Gallery, TX; Keijsers Koning, TX; Material Art Fair, Mexico City ’25 (Keijsers Koning Booth).
-In 2027, she will have a solo show at Women and Their Work in Austin, TX.
 Her awards and recognitions include the 2023 Henry L. and Natalie E. Freund Teaching Fellow, MO; 2022 Moss/Chumley Award, Meadows Museum of Art, TX; National Endowment (NEA) for the Arts Grant, D.C; the Brooklyn Arts Council Grant, NY; NARS Foundation, NY; The Santo Foundation, MO.
 In 2025, she was commissioned by the City of Austin’s Art in Public Places (AIPP) for the Elisabet Ney Museum, Austin, TX.
+In 2027, she will have a solo show at Women and Their Work in Austin, TX.

 Related artist